Team-Dynamax/Deep-Dive-into-COVID-Backend/README.md

 # Deep-Dive-into-COVID-Backend
-COVID data visualisation Backend API
+This branch serves as a playground for development and testing.
+All non-final files are to be placed here from backend.

 See docs for API description

-For accessing firebase contact dev lead for service credentials
+For accessing firebase contact dev lead for service credentials.